 - 1. The proposed penalty for any willful violation shall not be less than \$5,000.
 The \$5,000 penalty is a statutory minimum and not subject to administrative discretion.
 This minimum penalty applies to all willful violations, whether serious or other-than-serious. - 2.
 When the proposed penalty for a serious violation (citation item) would amount to less than \$100, a \$100 penalty shall be proposed for that violation. - 3.
 When the proposed penalty for an other-than-serious violation (citation item), or a regulatory violation other than a posting violation, would amount to less than \$100, no penalty shall be proposed for that violation. - 4.
-If, however, there is a citation for a posting violation, a penalty shall be proposed even if less than \$100 since penalties for such violations are mandatory under the Act.
+When the proposed penalty for a posting violation (citation item) would amount to less than \$100, a \$100 penalty shall be proposed for that violation.